Sandeep-Dave/QuakeBook/README.md

 ### Local Environment

-As a prerequisite, set up a .ENV file with a JWT_KEY.
+As a prerequisite, set up the .ENV file with a JWT_KEY so a token can be created to enable user authentication.

+### Documentation

+QuakeBook uses ApiDoc.js to create client-side documentation for our API here: